make-apis-fun/make-apis-fun/README.md

 You must follow these instructions if you are thinking on to do a Pull-Request to this repository:

 * Your game must be inside the `games` folder.
-* Your game must be dockerized to allow us to deploy it automatically in our page 🙂
+* Your game must be `dockerized` to allow us to deploy it automatically in our page 🙂
 * Your game must contain a `Makefile` with an `up` action to be able to run the game.
+* Your game must be configured to pass the travis CI 🚨
 * Your game must contain a `README` file explaining the game and the rules.
 * You must update the "Make APIs fun" documentation explaining how to play to your new game 🤓